Winter

 The vines in Napa Valley have gone to sleep for the winter, they have been cut back for next year’s growth, and the ground prepared for the rains, snow, and removal of dead or dying vines.

-This is a perfect time to visit for no crowds, personal attention, hard to get reservations, off-season pricing, and the quiet time of rain, cool weather, fireplaces, good food and incredible Napa wines with friends, someone you love or by yourself.
+This is a perfect time to visit for no crowds, personal attention, hard-to-get reservations, off-season pricing, and the quiet time of rain, cool weather, fireplaces, good food, and incredible Napa wines with friends, someone you love or by yourself.

 Spring